toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/docs/Module 3 - Develop and deploy Custom Object Detection Models with IoT Edge DeepStream SDK Module.md

 If DeepStream is able to reference an existing engine, (see [config_infer_primary_yoloV3.txt](https://github.com/toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/blob/master/services/DEEPSTREAM/configs/config_infer_primary_yoloV3.txt#L67) for YoloV3 or [config_infer_primary_yoloV3_tiny.txt](https://github.com/toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/blob/master/services/DEEPSTREAM/configs/config_infer_primary_yoloV3_tiny.txt#L66) for YoloV3Tiny), it will not need to re-build the TensorRT engine on subsequent executions which can vastly speed up the start time of your DeepStream workload.

+If you notice low framerates or laggy performance, particularly when running YoloV3* inference with multiple video sources on a Jetson Nano.
+You may be able to improve performance by increasing the value of `[primary-gie]` `interval` in your DeepStream configuration.
+This will set the number of consecutive frame batches to skip before performing inference execution,  improving the ability to process inference results closer to real-time by running inference less often.

 ### Module 3.6: Next Steps

 You should now have a working DeepStream Configuration that references a CustomVision.AI model or YoloV3*.
 We are now ready to begin pushing object detection telemetry from our custom Intelligent Video Analytics solution into Microsoft Azure Services.